-- 2.1 The main objective of AC is to address the safety and efficiency of debit order collections, by strengthening debit order mandates through the ability of payers to upfront authenticate and authorise future dated debit orders, thereby attempting to protect both sides of the market. - 2.2 This Directive provides for the conduct of participants involved in the collection of payment instructions in the EDO environment.
+- 2.1.
+The main objective of AC is to address the safety and efficiency of debit order collections, by strengthening debit order mandates and ensuring a secure debit is approved and authenticated by the paying customer upfront for future dated debit orders, thereby attempting to protect both sides of the market. - 2.2.
+This Directive provides for the conduct of participants involved in the collection of payment instructions in the early debit order environment.